MinWax® stain colors, to help customers

 * Does not allow liquids to readily pass through it.

 * Smooth surface as raised grain is not pronounced.
-Q. What's the difference between quartered and rift lumber?

-A. A quartered board features medullary ray or "fleck" perpendicular to a grain,
+A. A quartered board features medullary ray or "fleck" perpendicular

-A rift board exhibits a clean, straight, vertical grain pattern, which typically
+with the board?s surface.
+A rift board exhibits a clean, straight, vertical

-forms angles from 30 to 60 degrees with the board's surface.
 Q. If quarter sawing is so good, why don't all sawmills do it?

 A. For most, the art of quarter sawing has been lost over the years.
 Like many superior